stackbit-projects/marvelous-comet-91c92/src/pages/vision.md

     bulletpoints:
       - title: 'The easy availability '
         description: >-
-          Adding to this, a buyer can make his preferred supplier's list for his quick accessibility, the same way dealer can make the list of his regular customer to provide special offers, discounts and updates.
+          A buyer can make his preferred supplier's list for his quick accessibility, the same way dealer can make the list of his regular customer to provide special offers, discounts and updates.

           This is the modernising new concept for industries and develop new way